 When Musaab learned he was accepted into the program he was overjoyed at the prospect of becoming a homeowner.

 “Habitat is like an angel that comes from the sky to help people.”
 Musaab said.

 The Nussif family is hard at work, putting in their 500 hours of sweat equity.
-They will be moving into their new, fully wheelchair accessible home on 171st and Division Street.
+They moved into their new, fully wheelchair accessible home on 171st and Division Street in 2014.